 Covid Impact on Bubble Tea – How Demographics Changed

-Bubble Tea – The History
+A Quick Bubble Tea History

 Growth in the UK & Covid Impact on Bubble Tea